mouseless/baked/docs/blueprints/service.md

 # Service

 Service blueprint is the default backend blueprint provided by DO which includes necessary layers and feature implementations for any backend application.

-> :bulb:
+> [!TIP]
 >
 > This blueprint is under development and will be detailed as it becomes more
 > mature.

 To create an application from this blueprint, use `Service()` extension of `Forge` class directly in `Program.cs`.

 ```csharp